 ‘Damme I’m good.’
 Callie admires her artwork and rubs her sore arm.
 She pours herself a wine and stares at the painting.
 It’s not what she usually paints but has more, more…

 ‘Soul?
 Emotion?’
 She ponders on the picture, grateful for it and sips her wine.
-She realises its late and she’s starved, poor cat must be too she thinks.
+Its late and she’s starved, poor cat must be too she thinks.

 ‘Whisky?
 Whisky?’ she calls and shakes his food bowl.
 ‘Where did he get to?
 In this rain.’
 She peers outside but can’t see much.
 The waves boom below the cottage and she shivers.